calekochenour/sentinel-5p-no2/README.md

 ## Local Setup Instructions

-The instructions expect you have a local copy of this GitHub repository.
+The instructions expect you to have a local copy of this GitHub repository.

 ### Create and Activate Conda Environment